puurpl/trezor-crypt/README.md

 # Trezor-Crypt

-At this point in thime this is nothing more than a project quickly slapped together with the help of AI.
+At this point in time this is nothing more than a project quickly slapped together with the help of AI.
 But it seems to work, and I will be further testing and developing it over time.

 ## Purpose